Chris Yeager, DIY Missouri Farm Hunt Report

 Was this my last Missouri hunt, God only knows, but I plan to keep in touch with Kyle and Frank.
 Maybe next fall, I’ll try to leave North Pole earlier in the year and shoot a turkey for my Holiday Table!!

 As the years roll together, and we grow older, we reminisce of hunts gone by.
 Those hunts where nothing was harvested except the smell of oaks trees, the morning sunrise, and the sight of the sunset over the fields of corn still bring a warm feeling to the soul.
 That was where my thoughts went back to this last spring— deer hunting in Missouri.
 I had hunted deer in that state way back when I taught school in 1984, then again after returning from my Military deployment to Iraq in August of 1990.
-My first season I was unable to harvest an animal.
+My first season I was unable to harvest a whitetail.
 Seven years late, I chose to harvest a short racked spike in the knee deep mud.

 Through conversation with friends and acquaintances, I mentioned a longing to revisit the deer of Missouri.
 A retired 1st Sgt (Mat Cervantes) acquaintance in Missouri had a friend who was going to open up a section of the Ozarks for a DIY hunt.
 We got in touch with each other, found lots of things in common, and low and behold I was then planning a hunt just NE of Branson, Missouri with Dalton Armament.